 Direct participation is employees’ ability to influence decision-making themselves (that is, not through representatives).
 It can take different forms, such as control over the way job tasks are carried out, or influence over wider organisational decisions.
 The Skills and Employment Survey 2017 found that formal ways of organisational participation (for example, consultative meetings held by management) declined between 2012 and 2017, but the proportion of employees reporting high influence over decisions that affect their work increased.

 The Information and Consultation of Employees Regulations (known as the ICE Regs) apply to UK organisations with 50 or more employees.
 They give employees rights to request their employer makes arrangements to inform and consult them about issues in the organisation.
-An amendment to these regulations in April 2020 will lower the threshold of employees needed to trigger a formal request to set up an ICE arrangement from 10% to 2%.
+Our guide, produced in collaboration with the Involvement and Participation Association, outlines recent changes to the regulations and highlights effective ways of setting up and running employee forums.

 The UK government’s corporate governance reform requires listed companies to ensure that employees’ interests are better represented at board level.
 One of the recommended options is to include an employee representative on the board.
 This is normal practice across Europe, but there’s no one-size-fits-all approach.
 In our response to the government, we and the High Pay Centre welcomed raising awareness of employees’ interests at board level, but acknowledge that there’s no single solution to creating meaningful employee voice.
 Read more on corporate governance.